Droidec/Droidec/README.md

-### About me 👋
+### 💬 About me

 Hi, my name is Marc.
 I'm working as a computer scientist in a famous French bank.

-Confidence level per programming language:
+Programming is a passion and I made it my job!

+### 🕹️ Skills

 | Language | Confidence | Comment |
 | --- | --- | --- |